Full list of every pick from the 2023 NFL Draft

 14. Pittsburgh Steelers (from New England): Broderick Jones, OT, Georgia

-15. New York Jets (from Green Bay): Will McDonald, EDGE, Iowa State
+15. New York Jets (from Green Bay): Will McDonald IV, EDGE, Iowa State

 Round 2